 The Robert Rauschenberg Foundation funds small- and mid-sized visual arts groups and projects.

-The Jerome Robbins Foundation was established to support dance, theater and associated arts.
+The Jerome Robbins Foundation supports dance, theater and performing arts.
 It awards about $2 million in grants annually to support outstanding artistic achievement and new works.

-Salesforce maintains a broad approach to funding dance organizations and projects both locally and nationally.
+Salesforce maintains a broad approach to funding dance organizations and local and national projects.

 Shubert awards grants in only two performing arts fields — theater and dance.
 Although the foundation tends to favor ballet dance companies, it does support a number of dance disciplines.

-The Spring Foundation invests in smaller and local music organizations.
+The Sprint Foundation invests in small local music organizations.
 The foundation occasionally supports larger musical institutions.

 Through its Thriving Cultures Program, Surdna awards grants to organizations that "support efforts to encourage teens to explore the arts, involve artists in community development projects and foster the growth and success of local artists as economic engines and agents for social change."